 BARC coordinates the collection and assessment of concerns raised by an enrolled student’s behavior.
 BARC is empowered to take necessary steps in response to students’ behaviors that present a threat of harm to themselves, to other students, and/or to other members of the UGA campus community.
 In addition to recommendations for appropriate actions under existing university policies and procedures, BARC has the authority to take the following steps to remove from campus any student who may present a direct threat of harm:

 Additional information about BARC’s authority can be found in the BARC Policies and Procedural Protocols.

 Members of the university community should refer students to BARC who exhibit threatening behavior to self and/or others.
 Non-emergency situations in which the student does not pose an immediate threat to self or others but exhibits behavior revealing a potential for harm may be referred to the Office of the Dean of Students (706-542-7774), or University Police (706-542-2200).

 When contacting BARC about a student whom you believe has the potential to harm themselves or others, please provide as much information as possible.
 The more information we have, the better we can make a determination of whether the student poses a threat to self or others.

 Notes, minutes, and records pertaining to BARC shall be subject to all state and federal laws applicable including, but not limited to, the Family Educational Rights and Privacy Act and Georgia Open Records laws.
 All records deemed confidential (e.g. protected health/mental health information) shall be treated as such and shall not lose such protection by virtue of being addressed within BARC meetings.

 Students that become involved with BARC may be asked to complete certain forms to be reviewed by the Council.
 When BARC requests that a student complete a form, it is the student’s responsibility to ensure the provider from whom they are receiving care completes the form in a timely manner.

-BARC is assisted by Student Affairs Case Manager, Carrie Smith.
+BARC is assisted by Student Affairs Case Manager, Britney Kelly.